saasquatch/squatch-ios/README.md

 ## Description

-This project projects an API wrapper for SaaSquatch and a simple to use WKWebView subclass which makes it easy to render referral widgets in your iOS Swift application.
+This project provides an API wrapper for SaaSquatch and a simple to use WKWebView subclass which makes it easy to render referral widgets in your iOS Swift application.

 ## Installation